svladykin/ReplicaMap/README.md

 preserved then make sure you either have only 1 partition per topic or have collocated the keys that need this property to the same partition.

+When using Optimized Compute you must never update values inplace, always create a modified copy of the value.
+Otherwise incorrect state may flushed and the invariants will be broken.

 ## Protocol

 There are 3 Kafka topics participate in the protocol (see below about their configuration):